bolom009/astar/README.md

-In order to use the `astar.FindPath` function to find the least-cost path between two nodes of a graph you need a graph data structure that implements the `Neighbours` method to satisfy the `astar.Graph[Node]` interface and a cost function.
+In order to use the `astar.FindPath` function to find the least-cost path between two nodes of a graph you need a graph data structure that implements the `Neighbours` method to satisfy the `astar.Graph[Node]` interface and hash, cost functions.
 It is up to you how the graph is internally implemented.

 ### A maze